 (2) A family may not qualify for In-Home Services under the following conditions:

 (a) A family has the ability to access resources, supports, and services on their own, and

 (b) There is minimal risk of abuse/neglect to the child, and

 (c) The family requires no ongoing monitoring by Child and Family Services.

 (3) In-Home Services may be voluntary or court ordered.
 A petition may be filed for court-ordered protective supervision of the family.

 (4) In-Home Services are available in all geographic regions of the state.

 (1) Child and Family Team:

-(b) Members of the Child and Family Team shall assist in creating the Child and Family Plan.
+(b) Members of the Child and Family Team, including the parents and the child, if age appropriate, shall assist in developing the Child and Family Plan.

 (c) A copy of the completed Child and Family Plan shall be provided to the parent or guardian.
 If In-Home Services are court ordered, a copy of the Child and Family Plan will be provided to the court, Assistant Attorney General, Guardian ad Litem, and legal counsel for the parent or guardian.